Shreya-Raghuraj/aiml-week1-task-/README.md

-# AIML Internship - Week 1 Task 1
+# AIML Internship - Week 1 Assignment

 ## Student Performance Dataset Analysis

-### Project Objective
+### Internship Week and Task Summary

-The objective of this project is to analyze and clean a student performance dataset using Python and data analysis libraries.
+This project was completed as part of the AIML Internship Week 1 assignment.
+The objective of the assignment was to understand dataset handling, perform data cleaning, generate visualizations, and derive meaningful insights using Python data analysis libraries.

+---

-### Dataset Description
+## Dataset Used

+Dataset Name: Students Performance Dataset

-The dataset contains information related to:
+The dataset includes:

 * Gender
 * Race/Ethnicity